HelmerDenDekker/HelmerDenDekker.github.io/docs/resources/testing/standardsunittesting.md

 The “Unit” is a single method or function.
 This method or function does one thing in a predictable manner.

-### Properties
+### Properties of a unit test

+Unit tests should have the following properties:

-- Fast
+##### Fast

-    - A unit test should take milliseconds to run.
+A unit test should take milliseconds to run.
 Mature projects can contain thousands of unit tests, and you should be able to check quickly if your changes broke the application code.

-- Isolated
+##### Isolated

-    - Unit tests are standalone, can be run in isolation and have no dependencies on any outside factors
+Unit tests are standalone, can be run in isolation and have no dependencies on any outside factors.
+You should be able to run the tests in any order and independent of one another.

-- Repeatable
+##### Repeatable

-    - Running a unit test should be consistent with its results, that is, it always returns the same result if you don’t change anything in between runs
+Running a unit test should be consistent with its results, that is, it always returns the same result if you don’t change anything in between runs.

+##### Trustworthy

+The test outcome should be trustworthy.
+The test should indicate the software is correct.
+If you doubt about the outcome of a test (for example 1+1=3), it has no added value.

-- Self-checking
+##### Self-checking

-    - The test should be able to automatically detect if the test passed or failed without human interaction
+The test should be able to automatically detect if the test passed or failed without human interaction.
+This is an open door, since this article is about automated testing

+##### Valuable

+Tests should be valuable.
+They should add value, you should not write tests for the sake of code coverage.

-- Timely
+##### Timely

-    - Writing an unit test shouldn’t take a long time to write compared to the code being tested.
+Write testable code.
+Writing an unit test shouldn’t take a long time to write compared to the code being tested.
 If you find testing the code taking a large amount of time compared to writing the code, consider a design that is more testable.

-## Naming Conventions
+### Naming Convention for the unit test

 The name of your test should consist of three parts:
 - Method name: The name of the method being tested.